Upward Arrow Icon - Navigation

 Why a GTM Strategy is Crucial for Tech Startups & Businesses

-1. A startup GTM strategy deck brings clarity on:
+1. A startup GTM strategy deck explains:

-CAC = (Sales Costs + Marketing Costs) / Number of Customers Acquired [2]
+CAC = Sales Costs + Marketing Costs /Number of Customers Acquired.

 Key Elements of a Winning GTM Strategy for Tech Companies